opengeekv2/python-app-exercise/README.md

 Also api request and file persistance have been developed in a way they are extensible to other endpoints, objects, folder structures and filenames.

-It is possible that the implementation looks a bit "Javish" to you I have still to gest used to some Python idioms but it is something that can be learned.
+It is possible that the implementation looks a bit "Javish" to you I have still to get used to some Python idioms but it is something that can be learned.
 Python community is full of projects to read and learn the "Pythonic" way of doing things.